mercedtime/api/README.md

 - GET /subject Get a subject code, description, and id
 - GET /refresh For getting a refresh token
 - Add a sign in with email option (probably just changing the request body for /login).
+- GET /lecture/:crn/enrollment For getting the historic enrollment stats
+- GET /standalone

 # TODO: Thinking Shit

-- What is the best way to give enrollment data in the api?
+- What is the best way to expose enrollment data in the api?
 - Need to build a prerequisites tree.
 - The instructor id system is a horrible hack, use postgres a SERIAL type instead
 - To make this useful for different terms, we cannot rely on crn as our only primary key, need to start making my own course ids